The Petrolhead's Guide to Stag Dos: Driving & Adrenaline

 Trust Exercise (Or Not).

 Take a classic Land Rover and a 4x4 course.
-Now, blindfold the driver.
-The rest of the stag group sits in the back and shouts directions.
-It is chaotic, hilarious, and usually involves a lot of swearing.
+Now, blindfold the driver and put one or more of the stag group in the back seat and tell them to shout directions.
+But, if you want to make it really fun, they aren’t allowed to say “Forward”, “Back”, “Left”, “Right” or any other words you think would be terribly helpful.
+This activity is chaotic, hilarious, and usually involves a lot of swearing – all essential elements for a stag do driving activity.

 Hovercrafts